 Single vs. Multiple Detection Methods

-A common cross-zone detection technique involves the use of a two different methods of fire detection with each assigned to a separate zone.
+A common cross-zone detection technique involves the use of a two different methods of fire detection with each assigned to a separate zone (first or second detection inputs).
 The advantage of this approach is an increased assurance that a fire is present before releasing the suppression agent.
 The table below lists several examples of cross-zone detection arrangements utilizing multiple detection methods.

 Conventional vs. Addressable Control Panels

 With a conventional fire alarm system, cross-zone detection always requires the installation of two physical detection circuits.
 Detectors are arranged such that adjacent detectors are separated into two individual circuits or zones (see Figure 1).
 In other words, half of the detectors are installed to Circuit 1 and the other half are installed to Circuit 2.
 The control panel is configured to activate a pre-alarm signal if one or more detectors alarm on a single zone.
 Once a detector initiates an alarm signal on the second zone, the control panel will begin the release sequence.

 On the other hand, cross-zone detection with an addressable control panel does not depend on the use of multiple individual circuits.
 Rather each detector is assigned a unique identifier (address) and transmits alarm signal data including this address to the control panel.
 Programming the control panel for cross-zone logic involves separating adjacent detectors by assigning them each to one of two software zones.
 In other words, half of the detectors are assigned to Software Zone 1 and the other half are assigned to Software Zone 2 (see Figure 2).
 Once the first detector alarms, the control panel recognizes the software zone it belongs to and activates a pre-alarm signal.
 As other detectors alarm concurrently, the control panel continues checking for their software zone assignment.
 Once an alarm signal is received from a detector assigned to the second (alternate) software zone, the control panel will begin the release sequence.